FabienHaury/TidyTuesday/Data visualization/Agricultural Production Statistics in New Zealand/README.md

 ### Evolution of sheep population
 ![](https://github.com/FabienHaury/TidyTuesday/blob/main/Data%20visualization/Agricultural%20Production%20Statistics%20in%20New%20Zealand/Plots/Graphics/graph_total_sheep.png)

 #### Problem
 The goal of this visualization was to display multiple layers of information while keeping the graphic readable:

 - yearly sheep population.
-- the average population for each decade
+- the average population for each decade.
-- the deviation between individual years and decade averages
+- the deviation between individual years and decade averages.

 #### Data Processing
-- Filter the dataset to retain sheep population data
+- Filter the dataset to retain sheep population data.
-- Reconstruct missing years to maintain a continuous time series
+- Reconstruct missing years to maintain a continuous time series.
-- Compute average population values for each decade
+- Compute average population values for each decade.
-- Create layered visual elements using `ggplot2`
+- Create layered visual elements using `ggplot2`.

 #### Design Choices
 To achieve this, the visualization combines several elements: